This post may contain affiliate links. Please read our disclosure policy.

 1. Cook the Grits: Stir in the grits, then reduce the heat to low.
 Cover and simmer for 7-10 minutes, stirring occasionally.

-2. Finish: When the grits are soft and thick, remove from heat.
-Stir in the butter and cheese.
-Taste and add more salt if needed.
-The grits will thicken as they cool.
+2. Add Cheese and Butter: When the grits are soft and thick, remove from heat.
+Stir in butter and cheese until melted.
+Taste and adjust salt if needed.

 a black pot filled with cheese grits.